Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Introduction

-We select \texttt{deal.II} \cite{Software:deal.II.9.4,deal2020} as it offers high-polynomial N\'ed\'elec basis functions based on Schöberl and Zaglmayr's basis function sets for the complete De-Rham sequence \cite{Diss:Zaglmayr:2006}.
-Also, \texttt{deal.II} is well established with a large user basis and good accessibility thanks to its comprehensive documentation, which are essential for sustainable software development and uses tensor product elements.
-Additionally, it is designed with adaptive mesh refinement in mind, providing a range of functionalities for the computation of error estimators.
-Due to the use of quadrilateral and hexahedral elements, the local mesh refinement requires the usage of hanging nodes.
-As a starting point for our implementation of hanging nodes, we use the work of Ledger and Kynch \cite{Art:Kynch:ResolvingTheSignConflict:2017} in two dimensions.
+We have chosen \dealii \cite{Software:dealii:9.5,Art:dealii:20} as it offers high-polynomial (i.e., arbitrary polynomial degrees $p$) N\'ed\'elec basis functions based on Schöberl and Zaglmayr's basis function set for the complete De-Rham sequence \cite{Diss:Zaglmayr:2006}; see also \cite{Art:Ainsworth:01} for the two-dimensional case. \dealii is well-established, with a large user base and excellent accessibility, thanks to its comprehensive documentation, which is essential for sustainable software development.
+It uses tensor product elements and is designed with adaptive mesh refinement in mind, providing a range of functionalities for the computation of error estimators.
+Due to the use of quadrilateral and hexahedral elements, local mesh refinement in \dealii requires the use of hanging nodes.
+As a starting point for our implementation of hanging nodes, we use the work of Ledger and Kynch \cite{Art:Kynch:ResolvingTheSignConflict:2017} for non-orientable grids.

-The key objective of this work is to address a long-standing open problem that concerns the design of algorithms and corresponding implementation in three dimensions on non-orientable meshes of the N\'ed\'elec basis functions on locally refined grids.
-As previously mentioned, the authors \cite{Art:Kynch:ResolvingTheSignConflict:2017} considered high-polynomial N\'ed\'elec basis functions to capture skin effects that appear in the MIT problem.
-Therefore they described a procedure to overcome the sign conflict on $hp$-N\'ed\'elec elements.
-In \texttt{deal.II}, prior work already utilized hanging nodes for N\'ed\'elec elements, for example, the work of Bürg \cite{art:Buerg:12}.
-But there, the old implementation \texttt{FE\_Nedelec} was used, which can only be applied to oriented grids.